 Always use brackets to indicate order of evaluation of operators of the same precedence level.

-C.27 Likely Incorrect Expression [KOA]
+6.26 Likely Incorrect Expression [KOA]

-C.27.1 Applicability to language
+6.26.1 Applicability to language

 An instance of this vulnerability consists of two syntactically similar constructs such that the inadvertent substitution of one for the other may result in a program which is accepted by the compiler but does not reflect the intent of the author.